ssaldner/pure3d/docs/architecture/SIP.md

 `meta` ==all metadata==
 * `dc.json`  ==Dublin Core==
 	* title ==title of DSE as a whole==
-	   Will be shown as the name of the edition.
+	   Will be shown as the name of the project.
 	* creator ==with contact details==
-	   Will be shown on the *Contact* tab of the edition
+	   Will be shown on the *Contact* tab of the project
 	* contributors
-	   Will be shown on the *Acknowledgements* tab of the edition
+	   Will be shown on the *Acknowledgements* tab of the project
 	* date created
 	* subject
 	* source
-    The fields `creator` and `contributor` will be shown on the  will be shown on the *Contact* tab of the edition.
+    The fields `creator` and `contributor` will be shown on the  will be shown on the *Contact* tab of the project.
 * `license.txt` ==text of license==
 * `license.json` ==properties of license==
 * *xxx*`.json` ==metadata according to schema *xxx*==